Emerson (footballer, born July 1980)

-Emerson da Silva Leal or simply Emerson (born July 3, 1980 in Esteio), is a Brazilian defensive midfielder.
-In 2012, he played for Aimoré.
+Emerson da Silva Leal (born July 3, 1980), or simply Emerson, is a Brazilian former footballer who played as a midfielder.

 Following the diagnosis of a heart condition in November 2004, Emerson did not play for three years.
 He re-joined Grêmio in 2007.
 Despite having a contract with Grêmio, Émerson did not usually train with the rest of Grêmio players.